HW2013-Hypertension/CollaboRhythmHypertension/Box2DFlashAS3/Examples/ReadMe.txt

 Notes:
--Past users note that b2BoxDef has been replaced by SetAsBox() function in b2PolygonDef (Refer to any of the PhysTest examples or the manual for more info and usage examples) -Debug rendering class included, see the constructor in Test.as in the PhysTest project for example usage -One of the major features of 2.0.0 is the inclusion of CCD, see here for more information: http://www.box2d.org/manual.html#bullets
+-Past users note that b2BoxDef has been replaced by SetAsBox() function in b2PolygonDef (Refer to any of the PhysTest examples or the manual for more info and usage examples) -Debug rendering class included, see the constructor in TestPluginModule.as in the PhysTest project for example usage -One of the major features of 2.0.0 is the inclusion of CCD, see here for more information: http://www.box2d.org/manual.html#bullets
 //